Moon Magic 101: A Beginner’s Guide to Lunar Spirituality

 What if someone touches my altar items?

 Cleanse them with smoke, moonlight, or salt.
 If possible, communicate to household members that this is a personal sacred space.
 But don’t stress — your intention is stronger than any accidental disruption.
+For more on this, check out our guide on A Beginner’s Guide to Hellenic Paganism:.

 ✨ Deepen your crystal knowledge with Luna’s interactive tools: